Faculty and Staff Directory

 Honors and Awards

-Experimental approach: We use gas chromatography (GC)/mass spectrometry (MS) and liquid chromatography (LC)/MS techniques to identify and measure DBPs and other transformation products in drinking water and other treated waters.
-Mass spectrometry is an ideal analytical tool for measuring trace levels of compounds in complex environmental matrices, and we utilize several different ionization modes as well as high resolution-MS. We also use total organic halogen (TOX) analysis and ion chromatography.
+Experimental approach: We use gas chromatography (GC)-mass spectrometry (MS) and liquid chromatography (LC)-MS/MS techniques to identify and measure DBPs and other transformation products in drinking water and wastewater.
+Mass spectrometry is an ideal analytical tool for measuring trace levels of compounds in complex environmental matrices, and we utilize several different ionization modes as well as high resolution-MS. We currently have 6 mass spectrometers in my laboratory and have access to several others in our department’s Mass Spectrometry Center.
+We are also using a new technology called Vacuum-Assisted Sorbent Extraction (VASE) with GC-MS to more comprehensively extract contaminants from water, as well as total organic halogen (TOX) analysis and ion chromatography.

 Current research: My current research continues to investigate DBPs, novel algal toxins from harmful algal blooms, and transformation of emerging contaminants during advanced oxidation treatment for water reuse, including a new UV/Cl2 treatment.
 In addition, we are currently using mass spectrometry to identify contaminants in real-world microplastics, assessing PFAS hotspots in the state of South Carolina (using new TOF methods created in our laboratory), and even participating in an archaeology study to identify biomarkers in traditional ceremonial drinks from indigenous people in Central America to help determine when residues of these are present in ancient pots discovered.
 Finally, we are also developing new analytical methods to enable improved extraction and measurement of contaminants in complex matrices.